nemec/clipr/README.md

 	succeeded, a trigger was hit, or an error occurred. (#34)
 * Add a "tokenizer" that turns a regular string into a string array similar to that of `Main(string[] args)`.
+* Add `DisplayHelp` method to `CliParser` to make it easy for developers to display the help message on demand.
+* Add the ability to provide arguments to PostParse methods via dependency injection.
+	By default, parameterless methods are supported, but you may also set the `PostParseDependencyFactory` property on the `ParserSettings` with a custom factory (or a configured instance of `IOC.SimpleObjectFactory`), similar to the way verb injection is handled.

 ### 2017-07-13 1.6.0.1